Health benefits of alligator pepper

 3.Used in treating gastrointestinal disorders

-Studies have shown that Alligator pepper has antimicrobial properties.
-Researchers observed that it inhibited the growth of bacteria like Salmonella typhi, Klebsiella pneumonia, and Staphylococcus aureus.
+Studies have shown that alligator pepper has antimicrobial properties.
+Scientists found that it stopped bacteria like Salmonella typhi, Klebsiella pneumonia, and Staphylococcus aureus from growing.

 5.Helps improve sexual function